nresare/min-versions-controller/README.md

 ```

 Things to do to verify that everything works as expected:
+* Verify with `kubectl get nodes --show-labels` that the Node objects are correctly labelled
-* `kubectl apply -f test-pod.yaml` will bring up a Pod that can only be scheduled on `mw-worker2
+* `kubectl apply -f test-pod.yaml` will bring up a Pod that can only be scheduled on `mw-worker`
-should start a Pod in the default namespace that can only be scheduled on mw-worker2

-## Implementation details
+* Once the `default/dbg` pod is deployed, inspect the `spec:affinity:nodeAffinity` block with `kubectl get pod dbg -o yaml`
+* A quick way of seeing where a pod is deployed `kubectl get pods -o wide`

 ## Known issues